Pharmacoeconomic Guidelines: China Mainland

 Sensitivity analysis-parameters and range All assumptions should be subject to sensitivity analysis.

-Sensitivity analysis-methods One-way, multi-way, threshold analysis, analysis of extremes, scenario analysis, Monte Carlo simulation
+Sensitivity analysis-methods One-way, multi-way, threshold analysis, analysis of extremes, scenario analysis, Monte Carlo simulation.

 Presenting results Reports both in disaggregated and aggregated form.
+Both results from the base-case analysis and the sensitivity analysis should be presented.

 Incremental analysis Yes